Fine tuning SMLs

 Tokenizerlink image 72

-We start the tokenizer and assign the end of string token to the padding token
+We initialize the tokenizer and assign the padding token to end of string

 from transformers import AutoTokenizer